Hocnonsense/metaSC/R/README.md

 ---
 ## changelog
 - RLib
+    - 0.0.3
+        - update other functions name with dot in R, old funtions will be removed in following versions
+        - add tree functions
+        - remove old ggpoint.signif funtions
+        - move RLib into RLib/R/
     - 0.0.2
-        - update ggpoint.signif, old funtions will be removed in following versions
+        - update ggpoint.signif
     - 0.0.1
         - init